l-toni/PhDCodes/README.md

 # PhDCodes
-Codes developed for my PhD in Plasma Physics
+Codes developed for my PhD in Plasma Physics.